The Amazon Fire TV and Fire TV Stick have become essential if you’re an avid TV viewer and coupled with a VPN they’re a powerful entertainment system.

-The best way to reduce the cost of a VPN is to sign up for an annual package.
-These are often up to 50% cheaper than paying on a monthly basis so it’s a great way to get a quality service without paying an arm and a leg for it.
+The most reliable way to reduce the cost of a VPN is to sign up for an annual package.
+These are often up to 50% cheaper than paying monthly, so it’s a great way to get a quality service without paying full price.

-It’s worth remembering that free VPN apps regardless of the device you use them on are a really bad idea for these reasons:
+It’s worth remembering that free VPN apps regardless of the device you use them on are a terrible idea for these reasons:

 - Slow and overcrowded.

 - Often sell data on your usage.